 2019 Jeep Wrangler Wind Noise

 Don’t expect the Wrangler to offer similar sound deadening to that of a premium SUV.
-The Wrangler’s are purpose built and more utilitarian in design, so it lacks a lot or sound dampening and padding other manufactures in a similar category.
+The Wrangler is purpose-built and more utilitarian in design, so it lacks a lot of sound dampening and padding than other manufacturers in a similar category.

 Freedom Panel Alignment